infuman69/The-Mind-Buddy/README.md

                Mind-Buddy  will suggest ideas to engage them, learn and get
                motivated for different types of activities.

-    > When one has severe mental issues, unhealed traumas that
-               makes one feel burnt out,
-               Mind buddy consults psychologist appointments with or                                                                                                                  without parental concern so that one can heal quickly.
+    > When one has severe mental issues, unhealed traumas that                                                                                                                          makes one feel burnt out, Mind buddy consults psychologist appointments with or                                                                                             without parental concern so that one can heal quickly.

+    >  If the patient feels suicidal or self harming,
+               mind-buddy will inform police and update nearby people
+               who are close to the user in order to prevent the mishap.

   ## Screenshots